brooklynrail/brooklynrail-platform/content/events/2021/02/etel-adnan-with-charles-bernstein.md

 event_platform:
   - zoom
 ---
-# ETEL ADNAN with Charles Bernstein

-## “We don't think the same way in every language.
+### “We don't think the same way in every language.
 Language is a tool that acts on us, collaborates with thinking, is not neutral.”

 **Charles Bernstein (Rail)**: In *Surge*, you write, “to enter reality as a boat does the night.”
 I love that and wonder if you could talk about your epistemology, the way you think of knowledge in the almost negative theological sense of that line?